 The difference was that they eventually got around to integrating their referral program into the rest of their marketing.

-They added a link to their primary site navigation, they mentioned it prominently in their monthly marketing email, and they posted about it on their popular Instagram account.
+They added a link to their primary site navigation, mentioned it prominently in their monthly marketing email, and posted about it on their popular Instagram account.

 Learn more about referral marketing:

 - An Epic List of Referral Program Examples

 - How To Promote Your Referral Program [You are here!]